christgau/wsdd/README.md

 reliably discovered.
 The reason appears to be that Windows is not always able to connect to the HTTP service for unknown reasons.
 As a workaround, run wsdd with IPv4 only.

+## Usage with NATs

+Do not use wssd on interfaces that are affected by NAT.
+According to the standard, the _ResolveMatch_ messages emitted by wsdd, contain the IP address ("transport address" in standard parlance) of the interface(s) the application has been bound to into.
+When such messages are retrieved by a client (Windows hosts, e.g.) they are unlikely to be able to connect to the provided address which has been subject to NAT.
+To avoid this issue, use the `-i/--interface` option to bind wsdd to interfaces not affected by NAT.

 ## Tunnel/Bridge Interface